 - How did our solar system evolve?

-- Did comets influence its evolution and if they did what role did they play in the evolution of our solar system?
+- Did comets influence its evolution and if they did what role did they play our solar system’s evolution?

 - What makes a comet tick?